hippie68/gogcheck/README.md

 You may need to download or compile the latest version of innoextract (at least 1.5 for RAR support) if your distro's package is outdated.
 -> https://constexpr.org/innoextract/#download

+gogcheck may still have bugs.
+Please report any issues at https://github.com/hippie68/gogcheck/issues.
+Any help or suggestions are very welcome!

 Q&A:
 ----